Projects

 event on the scroll container.

-events.
-By default, it works well with commonly used elements
+depend on click events.
+By default, it works well with

 For example, there are interactive elements on this site, such